Minnesota Court Records

 How Long Do Warrants Last in Minnesota?

 In Minnesota, a warrant's validity is subject to various factors.
-Typically, a search warrant becomes void if not executed within 10 days of its issuance, though officers can renew it if necessary.
+Typically, a search warrant becomes void if not executed within 10 days of its issuance, though officers may renew it if necessary.
 Arrest warrants, on the other hand, remain in effect until the individual named in the warrant is apprehended, appears before the court, or dies.